dennissxz/data-science-handbook/13-statistics/33-confusion-matrix.md

   $$\operatorname{\mathbb{P}}\left( \widehat{+} \cap +\right) + \operatorname{\mathbb{P}}\left( \widehat{-} \cap -\right) = \frac{\mathrm{TP}+\mathrm{TN}}{\text{total population}} $$

+  Not useful when the two classes are of very different sizes.
+For example, assigning every object to the larger set achieves a high proportion of correct predictions, but is not generally a useful classification.

 - prevalence

   Proportion of true condition in a population